 “ON24 has really worked for us for public engagement.
 Importantly, I can keep the audience on our broadcast for finding supporting documentation, or using multiple software solutions in order to ask a question or run a poll.
 Plus it allows us to subtly promote our courses through nontraditional sales experiences.”

 MANAGER, UNIVERSITY EVENTS, LA TROBE UNIVERSITY

-La Trobe coordinated and recorded 100 sessions in eight weeks with the ON24 Digital Experience Platform.
+La Trobe coordinated and recorded 100 sessions in eight weeks with the ON24 platform.
 Open Day attracted an increase of 167% over last year’s event—and maintained La Trobe’s enrollment numbers despite the shift to a learn-from-home setting.

 Furthermore, because of the new virtual approach, La Trobe expanded its reach into three key markets: China, India and Vietnam.
 “Anecdotal feedback from our South Asia Manager is that we were one of the first Australian Universities to get into the online virtual event market with an offering that was professional, branded and NOT Zoom—so we stood out from the others,” said Dillon.

 “ON24 has really worked for us.
 It’s so engaging and easy to use.
 Plus it allows us to subtly sell our courses through a variety of virtual, non-traditional sales experiences.
 We use it for public lectures, panel discussions, research briefings and even a live food tasting science broadcast for one of the largest events as part of National Science Week.
 I’m so very proud and enthusiastic about our ON24 journey to date and see enormous potential for us moving forward.
 We will be using the platform to broadcast our end of year Staff Awards and our online graduation ceremonies for our graduates.
 I’m especially keen to expand our strategic offering in the Simu-live area for our Student Success teams to help new students transition into studying with La Trobe.”